 One of the best ways to show your suppliers respect and to show them that you care about them is to pay them promptly and without issue.
 By using Veem, you can track your payment to insure your supplier has received it.
-Not only that, but payments through Veem take less time, are more secure, and are cheaper than your traditional bank.
+Not only that, but when you send payments through Veem, it takes less time and are cheaper than your traditional bank.
 Sign up for an account and make sure you keep your suppliers happy.

 Everything you need to do business in China, all in one place.